 Being the most popular city park in Japan, Ueno Park hosts over 10 million visitors from all over the world per year.
 It’s also recognized as the busiest cherry blossom spot in Tokyo.
-The park is known to be the home of many tourist attractions such as a zoo, a large pond, museums, temples, shrines, restaurants and cafes, and many other points of interest.
+The park is known to be the home of many tourist attractions, such as a zoo, a large pond, museums, temples, shrines, restaurants and cafes, and many other points of interest.

 Famous Zoo and Iconic Pond